 When you first get to Glacier National Park we recommend making a stop at the visitor center.
-It is a great place to grab a map and park newspaper, learn about any road or trail closures, and to talk to the ranger about things to do in Glacier National Park.
+It is a great place to grab a map and park newspaper, learn about any road or trail closures, and to talk to the ranger about things to do in Glacier National Park – with over a million acres there are a lot of things to pick from!
 Then of course there are all the souvenirs . . . we always end up with a sticker from each of the Visitor Centers we go to and once and a while leave with a t-shirt or hat.

 Table of Contents